The spectra of finite 3-transposition groups: Abstract

 \section{Abstract}

 {We calculate the spectrum of the diagram for each finite $3$-transposition group.
-Such graphs with a given minimal eigenvalue have occurred in the context of compact Griess subalgebras of vertex operator algebras.}}
+Such graphs with a given minimum eigenvalue have occurred in the context of compact Griess subalgebras of vertex operator algebras.}}